DanielMFernandes/CCNA_Course_Notes/Course_Notes/Rapid_Spanning_Tree_Protocol.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/7d81e70c-3b31-4448-9d45-9aadb738c74d)

-- An ALTERNATE PORT (labelled “A” above) functions as a backup to the ROOT PORT
+- An ALTERNATE PORT (labelled “A” above) functions as an alternative to the ROOT PORT
 - If the ROOT PORT fails, the SWITCH can immediately move it’s best alternate port to FORWARDING

 ![image](https://github.com/psaumur/CCNA/assets/106411237/41f3be85-6225-4749-83b4-f76952c5756a)